-Now is the time for the Core Team to officially bring their desire to have the Welcoming Journey recognized by the faith community's governing body.
-As you prepare to share your plan with your community's governing bodies, here are some suggestions on how to prepare.
+Now is the time for the Core Team to request that the Welcoming Journey be officially recognized by your faith community's governing body as a congregational ministry team or committee.
+Here are some suggestions for how to prepare:

 In some faith communities, the most adamant opponents demand to be on the Core Team.
-Study the Bylaws and work with your faith community leadership to delicately thread this needle.
+Study the bylaws and work with your faith community leadership to delicately thread this needle.
 You will be more successful if your leadership team is made up of supporters.
-Should this not be possible, continue to have One to One conversations with the opponents in your community and slow the process down.
+Should this not be possible, continue to have One to One conversations with the opponents in your community and slow the process

 - 1. Create a new name for your Core Team.
 Choose a name for your leadership team that is a direct reflection of your chosen frame. - 2.
 Prepare a brief outline of the following information to share and present to your governing body. - 3.
 How did the Core Team (or use your leadership team's new name) come to be? - a.
-What ground work have you done to get to this point (congregational assessment, One-to-One visits, Relationship Building, and Framing) to show your thoughtful and thorough preparation? - b.
+What groundwork have you done to get to this point (congregational assessment, One-to-One visits, Relationship Building, and Framing) to show your thoughtful and thorough preparation? - b.
 Share with them a brief overview of the map you have created for your journey and how it has been designed to meet the specific needs of your faith community.
 Inform them of your projected timeline, showing them the pace you have set.
 Share with them this is the current plan, but that as potential need arises, the plan can be changed and adapted. - c.
 Let them know what your leadership team's final goal is. - 4.
 Have a few members of the leadership team share your prepared document with community clergy to ensure they are in support of your team's work. - 5.
 Reach out to the governing body leadership and ask for time on a future agenda item to share the map of your Welcoming Journey in hopes of approving it by the group. - 6.
-At this point, it is a good idea to consider expanding the membership of your leadership to include key faith community leaders and influencers.
+At this point, it is a good idea to consider expanding the membership of your leadership to include key leaders and influencer's in your faith community.
 Be sure to check in with the known LGBTQIA+ members and include them if they choose.